Oryn Keeley: Dolphins (2024-26)

 Keeley signed a three-year contract with the Dolphins for 2024 onwards, after being released from the final two years of his Knights contract in October 2023.

 Keeley made his club debut for the Dolphins in round 7 of the 2024 season, coming off the bench.

 After the NRL season Keeley won the Queensland Cup starting in the second row for the Norths Devils in the grand final against the Redcliffe Dolphins.
 Two weeks later he scored two tries in a man of the match performance as Norths beat the Newtown Jets to win the NRL State Championship.

-Keeley played 16 games for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.
+Keeley played sixteen games for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.
+On 10 December 2025, the Storm announced that they had signed Keeley from the 2027 season onward.
+On 29 June 2026, Keeley joined the Melbourne Storm with immediate effect after the Dolphins granted him an early release for his contract.